Research Assistants and Students

 Jean-Denis David is completing a Master's degree in Criminology at the University of Ottawa.
 His research is supported by a Canada Graduate Scholarship from the Social Sciences and Humanities Research Council of Canada .
 He was awarded the departmental Chuck Talbot Scholarship for his fieldwork completed at the Canadian Centre for Justice Statistics of Statistics Canada, working on evaluating the current status of official statistics on cybercrime in Canada.
 His research interests include policing, minorities’ contacts with the criminal justice system, social psychology, and procedural justice.

-Angeline Tsui is a Ph.D student in the Experimental Psychology program at the University of Ottawa.
+Angeline Tsui (2016-2017) (Ph.D student in Experimental Psychology, University of Ottawa).
 Angeline’s primary research investigates infant language development, with a focus on early bilingualism.
 Angeline has a strong interest in statistics and she has experience in running regression models and meta-analysis.
 She is currently the Chair of Psychology Statistics Club (a student organization that aims at organizing regular meetings that talk about cutting-edge statistical methods in the current scientific community).